r-hub/evercran/README.md

 - All containers use the `linux/i386` architecture.

-- While `wget` and `curl` have HTTPS support, in practice HTTPS does not work because of they use TLS v1.
+- While `wget` and `curl` have HTTPS support, in practice HTTPS does not work well, because they use TLS v1, which is not supported by many servers.

 - You can use the HTTP (not HTTPS!)
 PPA at
   <https://ppa.r-pkg.org/evercran/> to install more R versions: